CS410-ABSA/aspect-based-sentiment-analysis/README.md

 # Methodology

-This project consists of two main modules: A topic extraction module and a sentiment prediction module.
+This project comprises of four main modules: A topic extraction module, a sentiment prediction module, an ABSA module to tie the sentiment and topic modules together, and a REST API module to expose the algorithm publicly

 ## Sentiment Prediction Module
 ### Model Training